qmk/qmk_firmware/docs/keymap.md

 * `KC_TRNS` (alias)
 * `_______` (alias)

-These do not have their own keycodes and allow the processing to fall through to the lower layer in search of a keycode to process.
+These keycodes allow the processing to fall through lower layers in search of a non-transparent keycode to process.

 ## Anatomy of a `keymap.c`